 |---|---|---|

-The constructors' picture tells the story of the new regulations in two lines.
-Mercedes are already 31 points clear of Ferrari and 80 points clear of McLaren.
-McLaren didn't even start the second race.
+The constructors' picture tells the story of the new regulations in three lines.
+Mercedes have over a hundred points on McLaren and Ferrari combined - the works team's most dominant opening to a season since the V6 turbo-hybrid era.
+McLaren's recovery from a zero-point China weekend has been forensic: Norris P2 at Suzuka and Miami, Piastri P3 at Miami, and the reigning constructors' champions have leapfrogged Ferrari into second on race pace alone despite a full DNS.
+Ferrari sit a single race result behind.
 Four brand new engine suppliers on the grid in 2026 - Honda with Aston Martin, Ford with Red Bull, Audi as a works team and Cadillac running Ferrari customer power - and none of them have troubled the top six yet.
 That will change.
-The midfield is genuinely open.
-Haas sit fourth on the strength of Ollie Bearman alone.
-Red Bull and Racing Bulls are level.
-Alpine are scoring consistently.
-The constructors' title is a two-horse race at the front.
-The battle for the points positions behind is going to run all the way to Abu Dhabi in December.
+The midfield is open.
+Haas sit fifth on the strength of Ollie Bearman alone.
+Racing Bulls, Alpine and Red Bull are inside ten points of each other.
+The constructors' title looks one-team this year.
+The points-position scrap behind it runs all the way to Abu Dhabi in December.

 | Pos | Driver | Team | Pts |